raspberrypilearning/guides/pi/writing-sd-card-image.md

 ## Drag and drop NOOBS files

+1. Once your SD card has been formatted, drag all the files in the extracted NOOBS folder and drop them onto the SD card drive.
 1. The necessary files will then be transferred to your SD card.
 1. When this process has finished, safely remove the SD card and insert it into your Raspberry Pi.

 ## First time you power on